 Remove the burner covers and drip trays and place them in the sink full of warm water.
-You can use the water you used to clean the racks, or replace it if it has become too dirty.
-You can use liquid dish soap or a steel wool pad that contains soap, such as a Brillo or SOS pad.
-Be careful with the drip trays, as metal trays tend to scratch easily.
+You can use the water you used to clean the racks, or replace it if it has become too dirty or cool.
+Be sure to only use a non-scratch scrubber if scrubing is needed as the painted-on labels on the knob dials could scratch off and metal trays tend to scratch easily.
 Do not try to use a knife or sharp object to scrape them.

 You may occasionally need to clean the surface burners.
 They are fairly easy to remove if your stovetop lifts up.
 You can clean them in the soapy water just as you did the burner covers.
 Use a brush or pin to clean the holes if necessary.
 Never place anything flammable inside them.

-To dry the surface burners, place them in the oven at 350 degrees for about 30 minutes.
-It is important that all of the water is removed.
+To dry the surface burners, they can be dried with a hair dryer on hot air or an easier method is to place them in the oven at 350 degrees for about 30 minutes.
+It is important that all of the water is removed from inside the tubes.
 Use an oven mitt or hot pad to remove them from the oven.
 Replace them when they are cool.